zoejaeger/Project-3-Team-24/README.md

 Item due:	Core code

-Conflicts:	171 test
+Conflicts:	171 test, weekly assignments from other courses

 Tasks:

+        - X - Determine the constant, α, for the robot wheel velocity calculations using trail and error

 	- [All] Write code so robot 11/5 1 & 2 moves through

 	- [All] Intro & Background for report progress report started

-        - X - In charge of Q1 code
+        - Matthew (with input from the team) - In charge of Q1 code

-        - X - In charge of Q2 code
+        - Matthew (with input from the team) - In charge of Q2 code

         - X - Debug hardware if Robot is not fit for the circuit